 Greater than a love triangle:

 The story reminded me of A Pair of Blue Eyes (1873) by Thomas Hardy.
 It too has similar entanglement.
 (A brilliant book with some very thrilling scenes and superb characterization.)
-If I compare Moods with A Pair of Blue Eyes, Hardy’s books has more believable characters, and a better ending.
+If I compare Moods with A Pair of Blue Eyes, Hardy’s book has more believable characters and a better ending.
 But Alcott’s book shines above Hardy’s with its stress upon friendship and a woman’s individuality.

 Subscribe to Jyoti’s blog